-Let’s talk about how to repurpose cans and jars easily.
-We all have these in our recycling bins so how about make these containers useful and pretty.
+Let’s talk about 9 amazing ways to repurpose cans and jars easily.
+We all have these in our recycling bins so how about making these containers useful and pretty?

 As an example, I have many empty cans of Caffe D’Vita.

 By the way, I highly recommend giving this a try.
 It’s delicious and it’s my one indulgence every evening.
 It comes in many flavors too!

 How to Repurpose Cans and Jars Quickly and Uses for Them